csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 * In ideal laboratory conditions, [most studies](https://docs.google.com/document/d/14mpvkKFhg_z9nGW5mYAhibF-QGIl8f_CM1katmCFybI/edit#) cannot culture the virus from samples where viral count is < $$ 10^5 $$ cp/mL.
 Only two studies have been able to do this at $$ 10^4 $$ cp/mL, and they could do so only in a very small fraction of samples.
 The plot below shows this on a log scale, where each increment represents a 10x increase in viral count.(cp/mL)
 <img src='/assets/2020_contagiousness/fig_contagiousness_log.png'>
 <div class="caption">
 **Figure 3**.
 Viral kinetics in a typical COVID-19 case.
 Each blue line corresponds to a study and shows the threshold at which no or virtually no virus could be cultured in laboratory conditions.
-Data is shown on a log scale, where each increment represents a 10x increase in viral count.
+The vertical axis is on a log scale, where each increment represents a 10x increase in viral count.
+Viral kinetics from [Larremore et al., 2020](https://advances.sciencemag.org/content/early/2020/11/20/sciadv.abd5393.1).
 </div>